 It was during the lifetime of this kingdom, particularly during the 16th century, that we see most cooperative and productive trade activity and remnants of Portuguese influence.
 During this time, the Portuguese and the Mutapa developed very lucrative gold and ivory trading routes as well as the import of new crops into the lands as well.

 Most specifically to dovi, it was the Portuguese who introduced the region to the peanut, a crop which has since become a paramount feature in most of modern-day Zimbabwe’s cuisine.
+We see peanuts being a very common ingredient in many parts of the world – such as the presence of peanuts in this vegan sesame and peanut bites from India, (tilkeladoo) or this salad from Indonesia dressed with a peanut sauce (gado gado), and of course Vietnam’s famous spring rolls with peanut dipping sauce (goi cuon).

 Unfortunately, this tale doesn’t have a very happy ending.
 Like we saw with their relations to Mozambique, the Portuguese wanted more of a monopoly on the trade routes and production of various trading goods.
 Over time, the Mutapa Kingdom collapsed and was replaced by a more belligerent Rozwi Kingdom, which in turn also collapsed at the hands of the Ndbele people.